WebDevLuke/OrionCSS/README-new-wip.md

 @import "/06 - components/components.type";
 ```

+**NOTE:** One advantage of using OrionCSS as a part of [Orion Framework](https://github.com/WebDevLuke/Orion-Framework) is that [gulp-sass-glob](https://github.com/mikevercoelen/gulp-sass-glob) is used to automatically import any new partials, so won't need to edit `main.scss` at all.
+For more advantages, [click here](#using-with-orion-framework).

 To give you a useful starting point for building your own components, a sample component can be found at `/node_modules/orioncss/06 - components/_sample.component.mycomponent.scss`.

-**NOTE:** One advantage of using OrionCSS as a part of [Orion Framework](https://github.com/WebDevLuke/Orion-Framework) is that [gulp-sass-glob](https://github.com/mikevercoelen/gulp-sass-glob) is used to automatically import any new partials, so won't need to edit `main.scss` at all.
+## Using OrionCSS